65 Facts About Aleksandr Dugin

 Aleksandr Dugin was deported back to Russia when he arrived at Simferopol International Airport in June 2007.

-Aleksandr Dugin has no official ties to the Kremlin, but is sometimes referred to as "Putin's brain" or "Putin's Rasputin" and as being responsible for shaping Russian foreign policy.
+Aleksandr Dugin has no official ties to the Kremlin, but is often referred to in the media as "Putin's brain", and as being responsible for shaping Russian foreign policy.

 Aleksandr Dugin made contact with the French far-right thinker Alain de Benoist in 1990.